abalcs/Team-Profile-Generator/README.md

 ## Description:
 ![License](https://img.shields.io/badge/License-ISC-blue.svg "License Badge")

 This app was made with JavaScript and Node.js.
 It allows the user to create a team profile in HTML from the command line.

 [Link to Video Walkthrough](https://drive.google.com/file/d/1IIjrZ9H7G_PJlc4hBeXwzD0joF0pQzUn/view)

 ## Installation:
 Anyone with js and node.js will be able to run this app on their text editor or terminal

 ## Usage:
 The app is used by coporate professionals that need to quickly and efficiently create and modify existing team structures to accurately display their reporting lines.

 ## Contributing:

 Please submit a pull request.
 For large changes please email me first.

-## Test:
-    n/a
 ## Credits:

 Alan Balcom

 ## License:

 For more information about the License, click on the link below.

 - [License](https://opensource.org/licenses/ISC)

 ##  Questions:

 For questions about the Generator you can go to my Github page at the following link:

 - [Github Profile](https://github.com/abalcs)